ReaNAiveD/mdanceio/README.md

 ## Motivation

 I built this project mainly to learn Rust and WebGPU.
-I hope to provide MikuMikuDance implementations in the browser, as well as via cloud rendering and on AR/VR in the future.
+I hope to provide a MikuMikuDance implementation in the browser, as well as via cloud rendering and on AR/VR in the future.

 `mdanceio` works as a crate that provides MMD rendering service on a specific `Surface`, `TextureView` or `Canvas`.
 Or it can directly return a BytesArray.